stennety/mywebsite/_posts/2022-04-03-so-youve-been-asked-to-do-some-testing.md

 ### Being forced to play gatekeeper

 It is very likely, now you have assumed the role of Tester, willingly or otherwise, that you will be asked to pass judgement on the release of the product, or acceptance of the service.

 If you can resist the pressure to make this choice alone, instead focus on gathering facts (use your testing notes!) and having discussions with the team.
 Together, you can make an informed choice as to if you should proceed.

-### Beleving misconceptions about testing
+### Believing misconceptions about testing

 There are many myths, legends and misconceptions about Software Testing.
 Don't fall for it!